ati-ozgur/Karkas/README.md

 ## Requirements

-Karkas uses Visual Studio 2022 but generated code is usable from .NET 4, .Net Core 1-3 and .Net 6, and .Net 7.
+Karkas uses Visual Studio 2022 but generated code is usable from .NET 4, .Net Core 1-3 and .Net 6, and .Net 7 and .Net 8.

 ## Contributing